perfect-oblivion/action-service-responder/README.md

 **There are a few things going on here.
 We'll start with the validator.**

 I'll show below how to generate a validator.
-If you have data that needs to be validated, you may inject the validator via the service's constructor.
-The validator will run automatically if it is injected, and the validated data will be available via the service's 'data' property.
-If you would like to manually run the validator, you'll need to call the service directly through it's 'run' method.
-Then, inside 'run', you may call the validator's 'validate' method, passing the $parameters.
+A validator may be injected via the service's constructor.
+The validator will run automatically, and the validated data will be available via the service's 'data' property.

+You can manually run the validator if you call the service directly through it's 'run' method, by calling ```$validator->validate($parameters)```.
 This method will return the validated data so that it can continue to be used in the service.

-If validation fails, it will perform as Laravel's form requests do and throw an exception, which by default will redirect and inject the validation errors in the $errors object that is available in the view.
+> If validation fails, it will perform as Laravel's form requests do and throw an exception, which by default will redirect and inject the validation errors in the $errors object that is available in the view.
 In the case of an ajax request, a 422 will be returned along with the validation errors in a json object.
 This functionality can be customized in the same manner as form requests.

-> Note: Any necessary dependencies may be injected via the Service's constructor.
+Any dependencies required by the Service may be injected via the Service constructor.

-If a service needs to validate data, a validator may be generated using the following command:
+To generate a Service validator:

 ```sh
 php artisan asr:validation Comment\\StoreCommentValidationService